Family Law FAQS

-Yes half siblings can spend time with other half siblings especially when they have lived together when the parties were married or in a defacto relationship.
-Mary can see her younger half siblings she of an age that she can ask for this to happen.
+Yes, half-siblings can spend time with other half-siblings, especially when they have lived together when the parties were married or in a de facto relationship.
+Mary can see her younger half-siblings she's of an age where she can ask for this to happen.
 She can request a set time as to when she can see them and maintain regular contact with them via telephone or outings.

 In parenting arrangements, does the court operate on the presumption of shared parental responsibility or shared time?

 Where the parents of a child have equal joint parental responsibility for the child, the court will consider that the parents should spend equal time or substantial and significant time with each parent.
 The court making a parenting order must apply the presumption that it is in the best interests of the child for their parents to have equal parental responsibility.
 This statutory presumption is rebuttable in circumstances where the court has reasonable grounds to believe that there exists abuse or family violence.